I just saw my daughter get baptized this past weekend. There is a sentence I never thought I would write. Praise God, my daughter is saved!

 This week’s article is personal…welcome.

 In 2012, I was saved.
 I was 42 years old.
 At the time, my daughter was twelve and did not believe in God.
-I was at least partially to blame for that because I was probably the first person that told her there was no God.
+I was at least partially to blame for that because I was probably the first person who told her there was no God.

 I spoke briefly of my first altar call in my article called The sinner’s prayer.
 I left a little meat on the bone, however, because I knew I would be writing this article this week.